 Crawl Space Vapor Barrier Installation & Moisture Control

-Unfortunately this is an accurate image of most crawl spaces.
-The end result is cold floors, mold & mildew, high energy bills and pests.
+Unfortunately, this is an accurate image of most crawl spaces.
+The end result is cold floors, mold & mildew, high energy bills, and pests.
 At Tar Heel Basement Systems we fix these issues by encapsulating the crawl space with a vinyl vapor barrier.
-The area is sealed, insulated and protected leaving you with warm floors, clean airs and lower energy costs.
+The area is sealed, insulated, and protected leaving you with warm floors, clean air, and lower energy costs.

 Benefits of Vapor Barrier Installation

 For years it was a building code requirement that crawl spaces be vented.
-This mistake is the reason warm, humid air can enter your crawl space resulting in condensation, moisture and mold damage.
+This mistake is the reason warm, humid air can enter your crawl space resulting in condensation, moisture, and mold damage.
 In the winter frigid air fills the space making your floors cold.
-Sealing the vent covers, adding proper insulation, encapsulating the area with heavy-duty vapor barrier and installing an energy-efficient dehumidifier is the answer.
+Sealing the vent covers, adding proper insulation, encapsulating the area with a heavy-duty vapor barrier, and installing an energy-efficient dehumidifier is the answer.

 An open, vented crawl space will make your home uncomfortable and raise your energy bills.
 Crawl spaces often have poor fiberglass batt insulation installed on the bottom of your floorboards.
 These batts droop over time and get wet destroying any benefit originally provided.
 Tack on the open flow of air into the space and your home has no chance.

 By sealing the vent covers airflow into the space is prevented.
 We also install a layer of rigid foam insulation along the crawl space walls and in the floor system band.
 No air leakage along with proper insulation to prevent heat flow means a more comfortable home.
 No more cold floors or drafts coming up through the crawl space.

 With the crawl space sealed you are also not paying to heat or cool air that is leaking outside your home.
 This can drastically lower the cost of your utility bills.